10 Years in Tech: Lessons from the Fold-Up Table to Director

 At the time, I was finishing up my undergrad degree and working 25 hours a week.
 The company hired me not because I knew Perl (I didn’t), but because they believed I could learn.

 I worked at a fold-up card table shoved against a brick wall.
-I spoke to maybe 3 people my entire first six months.
+I spoke to maybe 3 people during my first 6 months.
 And I was wildly overdressed on day one.
 Apparently, T-shirts and shorts were the move—even in February.

 But you know what?
 I stuck with it.